PlanetaryRobotics/ergodic-search/README.md

 Separate dynamics modules can be provided to the planner on initialization via the ```dyn_model``` parameter.
 User-defined dynamics modules should be implemented as a PyTorch module with a ```forward``` method.
 This method should compute a trajectory based on the controls stored in this module, which are the parameters being optimized by PyTorch.

+## Troubleshooting Tips

+**The algorithm isn't producing good results when I don't use an endpoint**

+You likely need to increase the number of iterations used to optimize the trajectory, potentially paired with a decrease in the learning rate, though we suggest the former as the initial approach.
+Using an endpoint provides additional constraints on the potential values the trajectory steps can take, which in practice results in easier optimization of the trajectory.

 ## References